rebeccagoldstein/liri-node-app/README.md

 * Git Bash

 ## Installation
 This application must be installed on your local machine and run from the command line.
-Here's how to install it.
+Here's how to install it:

-In order to install the application, clone down the repository to your local machine.
+1. In order to install the application, clone down the repository to your local machine.

-Open Git Bash in the repository's root folder and run the `npm i` command to install the dependencies.
+2. Open Git Bash in the repository's root folder and run the `npm i` command to install the dependencies.

-After dependencies have finished installing, start the application by running the command `node liri.js`.
+3. After dependencies have finished installing, start the application by running the command `node liri.js`.

 ## Usage
 Coming soon!

-## Future Developments
-* Complete app functionality.
-* Finish README instructions for use.

 ## License
 MIT License